viur-framework/viur-core/docs/doc_tutorial/advanced/training_seo.rst

             Return a dictionary of language -> SEO-Friendly key this entry should be reachable under.

-            The German and English identifiers are identically, they consist the lastname (of the customer) and the (6 chars zero padded) order number.
+            The German and English identifiers are identical, they consist of the lastname (of the customer) and the (6 chars zero padded) order number.

             If the name is already in use for this module,